 Shocking when you close your pool in winter can make life easier when you reopen it in spring.

-Different types of shock can make a difference to the time required before swimming so the first piece of advice advice would be to read the manufacturers instructions on the packaging.
+Different types of pool shock can make a difference to how long after shocking you can swim so the first piece of advice would be to read the manufacturer’s instructions on the packaging.
 This should tell you how long after shocking your pool to wait using that particular type of pool shock.

-There are two main types of Chlorine shock (that is, shock containing Chlorine) which are Calcium Hypochlorite (often referred to as Cal-Hypo) and Dichloroisocyanuric acid (often referred to as Di-Chlor).
+There are two main types of chlorine pool shock (that is, shock containing Chlorine) which are Calcium Hypochlorite (often referred to as Cal-Hypo) and Dichloroisocyanuric acid (often referred to as Di-Chlor).

-Di-Chlor is a granulated, stabilized chlorine.
-It is slower dissolving than Cal-Hypo and the stabilizer will raise the cyranuric acid level in your pool.
-In the Swim Sodium Di-Chlor Chlorine Shock is available in 24 1 pound bags on Amazon.
+Di-Chlor is a granular chlorine that includes a stabilizer.
+It is slower dissolving than Cal-Hypo and the stabilizer will raise the cyanuric acid level in your pool.
+In the Swim Sodium Di-Chlor Chlorine Shock is available in 24 1-pound bags on Amazon.

 What happens if you swim in a shocked pool?